 Lion’s mane side effects

-Lion’s mane are very safe when eaten as a food, but people with mushroom allergies or sensitivities should avoid eating lion’s mane mushrooms.
+Lion’s mane is very safe when eaten as a food, but people with mushroom allergies or sensitivities should avoid eating lion’s mane mushrooms.

-No known side effects, intolerances, or adverse effects have ever been shown with large amounts of Lion’s mane as shown in animal study.
+No known side effects, intolerances, or adverse effects have ever been shown with large amounts of Lion’s mane as shown in an animal study.

 That said, no large clinical trials have set out to examine the safety.
 Still, people have eaten mushrooms for thousands of years with no untoward issues as long as they aren’t allergic.

 To review, Lion’s mane mushrooms are an NGF-boosting food, which helps form new neural pathways and may help reduce Alzheimer’s disease and help reduce or prevent other neurodegenerative diseases.

 As an antioxidant-rich food, Lion’s mane helps to provide brain cleansing and reduces the risk of diseases like heart disease, diabetes, stroke, and more.